xulihang/ImageTrans_plugins/paddleOCR/README.md

 For convenience, you can directly use the Windows package: [link](https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/PaddleOCR.zip).

 Unzip the file and start `run.bat` to run the server.
 You need to keep the server running in the background.

+### PaddleOCR v3

+PaddleOCR v3 has improved the recognition for vertial text.

+You can use PaddleOCR v3 for a better recognition rate.
+Windows package: <https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/PaddleOCRv3.zip>